 Bremen is a very small town located in the state of Indiana.
 With a population of 4,565 people and three constituent neighborhoods, Bremen is the 132nd largest community in Indiana.
-Bremen has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-The per capita income in Bremen in 2010 was $20,149, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,596 for a family of four.
+The per capita income in Bremen in 2010 was $20,236, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,944 for a family of four.
 However, Bremen contains both very wealthy and poor people as well.

 The most common language spoken in Bremen is English.
 Other important languages spoken here include Spanish and African languages.